 Biography

-Mary focuses her practice on a mix of regulatory advising and environmental litigation.
+Mary focuses her practice on a mix of product regulation, international law, and environmental litigation.

 Prior to joining Beveridge & Diamond, Mary served as a Law Clerk with the U.S. Department of Justice in the Environment & National Resources Division, Environmental Enforcement Section, and at the Environmental Law Institute and the Conservation Litigation Project.